What to do

 RESTAURANT DU MOULIN ($$$)

-You will have the opportunity to discover local specialties through the mouth-watering regional cuisine.
+Discover local specialties through mouth-watering regional cuisine.
 The dining room combines rustic charm and modern architecture with a prime location near the majestic Ouiatchouan Falls, which are illuminated at night.

 Open from late May to early October.
 Dinner service starts at 6 p.m.
-4-course table d’hôte ($48.95 per adult and $21.95 per child aged 2-12, plus taxes, tip is included).
+4-course table d’hôte (around $53 for adults and $23 for children aged 2-12).
 Discount on your meal if you visit the historic site on the same day.
 Reservations required.

 Where to sleep ?